 The FAFSA® can be filled out online or on paper.

 Apply early!
 There usually isn’t enough financial aid to give to all the students to fill out the FAFSA®.
 This means first come, first served, so the sooner a student applies, the more likely they will get a financial aid award and the bigger it will be.

-State and school deadlines usually differ from the federal FAFSA® deadline.
+State and school deadlines usually differ from the federal FAFSA® deadline, which is October 1st.
 Check each state and school for the exact FAFSA® filing deadline.